Assessing the 'GEO' in GEOCLUTTER: New Chirp Sonar, Sampling, and Compressional Wave Veolcity Results from the New Jersey Shelf

 American Geophysical Union Publications

 Austin, J A.; Goff, John A.; Gulick, Sean P.S.; Fulthorpe, C; Nordford, Sylvia; Wiederspahn, M; Saustrup, S; Wulf, J; Gjerding, K; Schock, Steven G.; Mayer, Larry A.; and Sommerfield, Christopher K., "Assessing the 'GEO' in GEOCLUTTER: New Chirp Sonar, Sampling, and Compressional Wave Veolcity Results from the New Jersey Shelf" (2001).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 543.